 For years before I treated myself to the bigger jewelry armoire, I used a variety of jewelry boxes and organizers to help me keep things where I could find them.

-This is the jewelry box I’ve used for the past few years (except that mine is oak) and I really like it.
+This is another jewelry box I’ve used for the past few years (except that mine is oak) and I really like it.
 It’s small enough to sit on top of a dresser or a shelf yet large enough to hold your best pieces.
 One thing I really like about mine is that the lid has hooks to hold your daintier necklaces while there is an elasticized pouch at the bottom to tuck the pendant into safely.
 This helps keep those more fragile chains from getting twisted and tangled (which just makes me nuts!).
+It’s also lined inside which keeps precious metals, stones, or pearls from getting scratched.

 Since I am a jewelry lover, I never leave home on a trip without planning my outfits and then deciding what jewelry I want to take with me.
 I’ve used a couple of different types of travel jewelry organizers, but this one that rolls is my favorite.
 I like that it’s small, that it has compartments to keep your jewelry separated (which prevents tangling and scratching), and that it’s easy to tuck in a variety of bags.
 The one I have is red eel but is set up exactly the same as this one.

-I’ve also used hard sided jewelry cases when I travel but they’re not my preference.
+I’ve also used hard sided jewelry cases when I travel but they’re not my personal preference.
 However, the nice thing about the hard sided ones is that they can also be used at home if your jewelry collection is small or if you just like to have a selection of your jewelry closer within reach.
+A hard sided case could also be easily tucked away in a safe or tamper proof box.

 For those who have more drawer space then wall space, there is a wide assortment of jewelry trays to use in your drawers (or on shelves).
 Before I got my jewelry armoire I was gifted with several jewelry trays one Christmas by my sister-in-law.
 They were perfect for my needs and space at the time.